-For practical lab instruction, the class of 12 students will be divided into 2 groups of 6 students (see SOP: Lab Coordination).
-1 group of 6 students will be attending a physical training session while the remaining 6 students attend the scheduled practical lab session.
+For practical lab instruction, the class of 24 students will be divided into 4 groups of 6 students (see SOP: Lab Coordination).
+2 groups of 6 students will be attending a physical training session while the remaining 2 groups of 6 students will attend the scheduled practical lab sessions.
 Lab groups (Gym & Lab) will switch at midday.
-This division narrows the instructor to student ratio in the lab to 1:6.
+This division maintains the instructor to student ratio in the lab at 1:6.

-As per "SOP Student Supervision":
+As per "SOP: Student Supervision":

-- 1. Direct supervision of students occurs during all lab sessions.
-Should students not actively be participating in the lab activity, they will be required to observe, take notes, and participate in the debriefing. - 2.
-Indirect supervision will occur during Lab Skills classes, as the member of faculty will be actively evaluating student proficiency in a skill station environment.
+1. Direct supervision of students occurs during all lab sessions.
+Should students not actively be participating in the lab activity, they will be required to observe, take notes, and participate in the debriefing.

+- 2. Indirect supervision will occur during Lab Skills classes, as the member of faculty will be actively monitoring student skills practice in a skill station environment.
 During these times, students will: - a.
 Be permitted to practice skills not requiring the use of sharps: - i.
-Examples of sharps include but are not limited to: - 1 Needles - 2.
+Examples of sharps include but are not limited to: - 1.
+Needles - 2.
 Blunt Catheters - 3.
-IV Catheters

-- b.
+IV Catheters - b.
 Be permitted to practice skills and non-invasive diagnostics that are being covered during the lab skills session: - i.
 Faculty will ensure, that should a safety concern exist regarding the use of a particular piece of equipment or supply, that students do not practice unless under the direct supervision of the faculty member. - c.
 Be permitted to practice the skill on a manikin or teaching aid. - 3.
 Under no circumstance will a student use a sharp, unless being supervised directly by a member of the faculty.